jakewilliami/configs/system-setup-macos.md

 	smudge = git-lfs smudge -- %f
 	process = git-lfs filter-process
 	required = true
+# TODO: get a link to resources I used for diffing word, but I remember I found that at Work
 [diff "pandoc"]
     textconv = pandoc --to=markdown
     prompt = false